rsdoiel/antenna/snapshots.md

 ---

-## AI Chatbots Can Cushion the High School Counselor Shortage — but Are They Bad for Students?
+## AI Chatbots Can Cushion the High School Counselor Shortage — But Are They Bad for Students?

 date: 2025-03-04, from: The Markup blog